BigLtcBandit/geo-irl-weather/README.md

 # Geo IRL Weather

 A simple, embeddable overlay that displays the user's current location, weather, and time.
-It's designed to be used as a browser source in streaming software like OBS, but can be used in any web context.
+It's designed to be used as a browser source in IRL PRO for Android.

 ## Features